-Some HPTN studies, including but not limited to those addressing mother-to-infant HIV transmission, involve pregnant women or women who may become pregnant, in utero fetuses, infants, and children who are not of legal age to independently consent to research.
+Some HPTN studies involve pregnant women or women who may become pregnant, in utero fetuses, infants, and children who are not of legal age to independently consent to research.

 US Department of Health and Human Services (DHHS) regulations for the protection of human subjects (45 CFR 46 Subpart B) specify additional considerations for research involving fetuses and pregnant women.
 Subpart D specifies additional considerations for research involving children.
 These considerations outline additional duties of IRBs/ECs in connection with research involving these vulnerable populations and requirements regarding the relative risks and benefits to research participants in these populations.